 I spent ten days in Oaxaca recently during the Day of the Dead Festivities and loved it.
 Absolutely loved it.
 The color.
 The music.
 The dancing.
 The crafts.
-A party with heart, it is called.
+A party with a heart, it is called.

 This city is being discovered.